 Dust some chickpea flour onto a clean work surface and using a standard cookie cutter as a guide (approx. 3 inches) spoon around 2 tbsp of the fritter mix into the rounds and lightly pat down into the round using the back of a teaspoon or your fingers.
 Once flattened sprinkle over some more chickpea flour and whilst pushing the mixture down slowly lift the cookie cutter up and away from your fritter.

-Place fritter on to a baking tray lined with aluminum foil and repeat with the remaining mixture.
+Place fritter on to a baking tray lined with aluminium foil and repeat with the remaining mixture.

 Leave fritters to chill in the freezer for approx 15 minutes, in the meantime, make your raita.